Wednesday, November 29, 2023

 //

-This event is free and open to the public.
+This event was free and open to the public.
 If you wish to make a donation to support the Global Irish Studies series of free lectures and seminars, it will be gratefully received.
 Please go to our Giving page to make a tax-free donation or click on the button below: